hexart/T480-OpenCore-Hackintosh/README.md

 <summary><strong>Need help</strong></summary>

 - [ ] Thunderbolt to DP  `Can't recognize 4k display, but is normal under windows booting via OC.`
+- [ ] Touchpad and Trackpoint will not work in windows 11 after wakeup from sleep.

 </details>